thesystemninjaneer/dev/README.md

-# dev
+# Overview
-generic repo of developer tools to make developing easier
+This is a generic repo of developer tools to make developing easier.

+## Development container

+* Ansible
+* AWS CLIv2
+* GCP SDK